 Councilman B.A.
-Jones is credited with suggesting the new town be named Vinton to honor the Vinyard and Preston families.
-The land on which the town now stands was owned mostly by the Vinyard and Gish families.
+Jones is credited with suggesting the new town be named Vinton to honor the Vineyard and Preston families.
+The land on which the town now stands was owned mostly by the Vineyard and Gish families.

 Vinton was also known as a mercantile town with one of the most important businesses being a tannery operated by John W. and Edward M. Jones.
 Virginia Etna Springs mineral water and Crozer Furnace helped make Vinton a "boom town."